rhizomatics/anpr2mqtt/docs/homeassistant.md

 There are 3 separate types of MQTT topic used for HomeAssisstant integration:

 - *Config* to support auto discovery.
-    - A topic is created per camera, with a name like `homeassistant/sensor/camera/anpr/config`.
+    - A topic is created per camera, with a name like `homeassistant/sensor/driveway/anpr/config`.
+    - Optionally a `image` and `camera` topic can be created
     - The `homeassistant` topic prefix can also be configured.
 - *State* to report the last plate seen and attributes
     - `anpr2mqtt/camera_name/state`